Herbert Wright on

 Blog April 2012

-A giant of post-modernist architecture and master planning talks about his work, his influences and his pratice's new skyscraper, the ninth tallest in the world.
-Includes Rowan Moore's 1986 article
+A giant of post-modernism talks about his work, influences and new skyscraper, the world's 9th tallest.
+Includes Rowan Moore's 1986 article on Farrell.

 Blueprint February 2012